How We Manage Risk

 - Remuneration strategy in order to attract and retain talent within the business is reviewed regularly and benchmarked.

-- Introduction of a new Engagement Team and development of a new internal communications platform in addition to annual employee survey to create framework for strong, two-way communication.
+- Engagement Team and continued refinement of internal communications platform in addition to annual employee survey to create framework for strong, two-way communication.

 Instances of non-compliance with Health & Safety standards and Environmental regulations could put our people and the environment at risk, ultimately damaging our reputation.
 Increased levels of scrutiny of the housebuilding industry heightens the risk environment.